The Motions (song)

 "The Motions" is a song by contemporary Christian singer-songwriter Matthew West from his third studio album, Something to Say.
 It was released in January 2009 as the album's third single.
-It reached number 1 on Christian adult contemporary radio in April 2009.
+It reached No. 1 on Christian adult contemporary radio in April 2009.
 The single was certified Platinum by RIAA.

 The song is about complacency and a desire to "break free from the average, ordinary, lukewarm Christian life", and was inspired by a June 2007 column that West wrote for CCM Magazine.

 The song appeared in the compilation album WOW Hits 2010.

 Background

 The song was originally inspired by a column that Matthew West wrote in the "Writer's Block" portion of CCM Magazine.
 During part of 2007, West was a contributing columnist to the magazine, primarily discussing the details and method of his songwriting.
 In June 2007, his column drew a comparison between songwriting and personal life, talking about "moving through the motions" and writing a "perfectly structured" song; it soon becomes evident, however, that the song lacks inspiration and cannot be "[awoken] from its apparent slumber".
 Soon afterward "The Motions" was written, based on that concept.

 West said he wrote the song after being "tired of that constant settling for a stale faith.
 God is a God of passion.
 His true plan for our lives is anything but boring."

 In April 2007, he had experienced vocal problems, which led to surgery and a prescribed period of silence for two months.
 He said that the experience "brought [the] song to life for me".